department-of-veterans-affairs/vagov-content/pages/disability/eligibility.md

 ---
 layout: page-breadcrumbs.html
-title: Eligibility for VA Disability Benefits
+title: Disability Benefits Eligibility | Veterans Affairs
 display_title: Eligibility
+heading: Eligibility for VA Disability Benefits
 description: Read VA disability benefits eligibility criteria to see if you qualify for compensation for a presumptive disability or other service-connected conditions.
 A presumptive disability is an illness or injury we believe is related to military service.
 You can also learn more about dependent eligibility.
 order: 1
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act